CORIYULE ESTATE HISTORICAL SITE

 Heritage Inventory Description

-CORIYULE ESTATE - SHED & WELL - Heritage Inventory Description
+CORIYULE ESTATE HISTORICAL SITE - Heritage Inventory Description

 Near the intersection of Coriyule Road and McDermott Road on Coriyule Road lies the delapidated remains of a timber and corrugated iron shed with obvious cement rendered domed brick well to the south of the shed.
 The shed consists of timber and pressed metal/iron sheets (the latter along the southern wall at least).
 The shed is closed on the western side and open on the eastern side.
 At present the shed garages farm equipment.
 There are several yards located on the eastern side of the shed, possibly for movement of sheep or cattle.
 The cement rendered domed brick well is located within metres of the southern wall of the shed.
 The shed is within 30 metres of Coriyule Road, against the southern fenceline of the former orchard.